sideris/land-registry/README.md

-# Plentific land registry app
+# UK Land registry app

-This is a sample application for Plentific by Petros G. Sideris

-We use d3.js to provide the graphs and Django with Postgres 9.5 for the backend
+D3.js is used to provide the graphs and Django with Postgres 9.5 for the backend

 If you haven't setup the Postgres service one needs python-devel and the